waitingonalice/CV/README.md

 - 👋 Hi, I’m Wilson
 - 👀 I’m interested in anything tech!
-- 🌱 I’m currently pursuing a degree in B.S.
-Computing and Information Systems
+- 🌱 I’m currently working as a frontend software engineer!
-- 💞️ I’m looking to collaborate on Full stack projects
+- 💞️ I’m looking to collaborate on fullstack projects
-- 📫 How to reach me @ wilsonsie97@gmail.com
+- 📫 How to reach me: wilson.sie.dev@gmail.com

 <!---
 waitingonalice/waitingonalice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.